 Coke also offers discounts for bulk purchases or bundles of different product lines.

-Coca-Cola enjoys a wide distribution network supported by its huge network of independent bottlers, allowing the company to distribute its products nearly anywhere it likes.
+Coca-Cola enjoys a vast distribution network supported by its massive network of independent bottlers, allowing the company to distribute its products anywhere it likes.

-Coca-Cola can be found in almost any store that sells drinks.
+You can find Coca-Cola in almost any store that sells drinks.
 Simple as that.

-Coke aggressively markets its product lines through ad campaigns across multiple mediums and channels, including TV, online ads, sponsorships, etc.
+Coke aggressively markets its product lines through advertising across multiple mediums and channels, including TV, online ads, sponsorships, etc.

-Coca-Cola’s sponsorships include NASCAR, NBA, the Olympics, American Idol, etc. The mass brand awareness created by these wide-reaching marketing and sponsorship campaigns enable Coke to maintain its stranglehold on the beverage market.
+Coca-Cola’s sponsorships include NASCAR, NBA, the Olympics, American Idol, etc. The mass brand awareness created by these wide-reaching marketing and sponsorship campaigns enables Coke to maintain its stranglehold on the beverage market.

-Now to the point of this entire post: what can marketers take away from Coca-Cola’s continued success to use for their own brand building strategies?
+Now to the point of this entire post: what can marketers take away from Coca-Cola’s continued success in their brand-building strategies?

 A consistent brand identity has formed the basis for everything Coke has been able to build over the past decade and a half, and this identity doesn’t look like it’s changing anytime soon.